25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    let n = 123;
    n = 122.345;

-   // Octal integers: only digits 0 - 7
+   // octal integers: only digits 0 - 7
    octal = 0o; // or `0O`

    // Hexadecimal integers: 0-9 and a-f / A-F
    hex = 0xA; // or `0xa`
    ```

    - `Infinity`: represents the mathematical _Infinity_ **∞**.
-It is a special value that’s greater than any number.
+It is a special value that's greater than any number.

      ```javascript
      //